flyconnectome/hemibrain_olf_data/README.md

 # hemibrain_olf_data
 Data on FIB hemibrain olfactory neurons that will be useful for analysis in upcoming FIB hemibrain papers.

 It includes primary data such as classification of hemibrain olfactory and thermo/hygrosensory (VP) uniglomerular projection neurons (uPNs) and multiglomerular ones, and comparison of certain features with FAFB.
+It also includes the list of receptor neurons (RNs).

+## PN related files
 * bodyid
 * name: instance name
 * type